TBD54566975/tbdex-pfi-exemplar/README.md

 # Running in codesandbox

-You can run this example in codesandbox, or locally.
+You can run try this example in codesandbox, or locally.

-To run in codesandbox, use this link and then continue on from the preparing server section below.
+To run in codesandbox, use the link below and then open a terminal.
+Then continue on from the preparing server section below.

 <a href="https://githubbox.com/TBD54566975/tbdex-pfi-exemplar">Open sandbox</a>